-Power ON after Power-Fail - The table below lists the options available and the corresponding "System State" when power returns after a power failure.
+PWRON After PWR-Fail - This feature will power-on the PC when power returns after a power failure.
+The table on the next page lists the options available and the corresponding "System State" when power returns.

-Options Available System State When System State When
+Options Available System State When Power Failure Occurred System State When Power Returns

-Power Failure Occurred Power Returns

 Former-State On On

 Off Off

 Off On Off

 Off Off

 On On On

 Off On